-The best golf bag for you is arguably the bit of kit that will make the biggest contribution to making your life easier on the course.
+The best golf bag might not make you a better golfer, but it will certainly make your life easier on the course.
 The right golf bag can really make a difference to your game by conserving your energy and enabling you to concentrate on enjoying yourself more on the course.

+So where should you put the best golf driver you can afford?
 Choosing the best golf bag for your needs isn't just about which brand you prefer, although that is an important element for many.
 Before you get on to that or the budget at your disposal, you need to decide between three main types of golf bag: tour, cart and stand.
 The good news is, we have all you need to know in this handy guide to the best golf bags of all types.
+All you need to do then is strap on the best golf watch, lace up the best golf shoes and get a plentiful supply of the best golf balls.

 What is the best golf bag to buy?